-The Ford Motor Company is an iconic American company based in Dearborn, Michigan.
+The Ford Motor Company is an American company based in Dearborn, Michigan.
 Ford used asbestos in a variety of automotive products exposing thousands of workers to the toxic mineral.
 Mechanics who worked with brake and clutch friction materials are at highest risk of past asbestos exposure.

 Ford Motor Company used asbestos in its vehicles from its first car in 1903 through much of the 20th century.
 Asbestos appeared in brakes, clutches, gaskets and other auto parts, which later exposed workers and vehicle owners to dangerous fibers.